Efficiency East Midlands Partnership Grows

 • South Derbyshire District Council

-Moving forward, Thomas Bow City Asphalt is now responsible for reactive repairs and maintenance as sole contractor under the EEM’s Tarmac, Path Repairs and Minor Groundworks Framework.
+Moving forward, Thomas Bow City Asphalt is now responsible for reactive repairs and maintenance as the sole contractor under the EEM’s Tarmac, Path Repairs and Minor Groundworks Framework.

 This new contract has been valued at up to £2.5m and is set to run for a period of 12 months, with options to extend for a further 24 months.